benbenbuhben/data-structures-and-algorithms/README.md

 ![Solution](/assets/fifo_animal_shelter.JPG)

-# Challenge (insert challenge #) Implement a Queue using two Stacks.
+# Challenge FIFO Animal Shelter

 ## Challenge
 Create a class called AnimalShelter which holds only dogs and cats.
 The shelter operates using a first-in, first-out approach.
 Implement the following methods: